 Executive Leadership Team

-The Executive Leadership Team (ELT) develops the strategic direction of ICODA and is accountable for the delivery of our core work.
+The Executive Leadership Team (ELT) developed the strategic direction for ICODA and was accountable for the delivery of our core work.

-The ELT is overseen by and accountable to the ICODA Board and our funders.
-Its work is also guided by advice from councils on Science and Ethics, and expert groups on Statistics and on Public Engagement and Involvement.
+The ELT was overseen by, and accountable to HDR UK and our funders.
+Its work was also guided by advice from our Advisory Councils on Science and Strategy and on Ethics, and an expert group on Statistics.

 - Andrew Morris (Chair)